“For Seven Generations and Beyond” – A Conversation with Aboriginal Advisory Committee Member John Moses

 From the very beginning, the Canadian History Hall team has sought expert advice on developing the Hall’s content.
 Many scholars and Indigenous Elders and leaders have helped us along the way.
 In 2013, we started with six committees to advise us: a general committee for the overall development of the Hall’s content, three committees responsible for distinct periods in Canadian history, an Aboriginal Advisory Committee and a Women’s History Committee.
 We have benefited greatly from their specific expertise and perspectives.

-In the summer of 2014, we streamlined the six committees into the two that continue today: the General Advisory Committee, with one new member nominated by the Women’s History Committee, and the Aboriginal Advisory Committee.
+In the summer of 2014, we streamlined the six committees into two: the General Advisory Committee, with one new member nominated by the Women’s History Committee, and the Aboriginal Advisory Committee.
 You’ll find a list of all our committee members here.
 One of them, John Moses, an Aboriginal veteran, PhD candidate, and a descendant of three generations of residential school survivors, spoke to us recently about why it was so important for him to get involved in the Canadian History Hall project.

 Q: What motivated you to participate in the Canadian History Hall project?